hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Analytics/API Stream Analytics.md

 * For displaying the returned data, we've selected to group by *Type*, calculate for *Count of Request*, and use a daily period for charts.

 *3.* Click *Update*.
-The current API Stream data is queried and the data are returned and displayed:
+The current API Stream is queried and the data are returned and displayed:

 ![](img/APIStream/2.png)